PIH Engage Steering Committee:

-Vincent Lin - Vincent is a member of the Harvard College PIH Engage Team and a junior studying global health and health policy, anthropology, and biology at Harvard.
+Vincent Lin - Vincent is a member of the Harvard College PIH Engage Team and a senior studying global health and health policy, anthropology, and biology at Harvard.
 He also serves the Sierra Leone Association of Ebola Survivors as International Outreach Coordinator.
 He's focused on justice, equity, and building the movement for the right to health.
-He can be reached via email here.

 Aisha Obeidallah - Aisha is currently a senior at Brown University studying Biology.
 She was the Education Lead during her sophomore year before becoming the Team Coordinator from 2016-2018.
 For the past two years, she has been a research assistant at the Center for International Health Research (CIHR) where researchers work to understand the mechanisms that cause tropical infectious diseases, such as malaria and schistosomiasis, in order to develop improved treatments and vaccines.
 She is driven by her belief in PIH’s mission: providing high quality health care to those most in need of it because, undoubtedly, “Health is a Human Right.”
 In her free time, you can find her cooking, café hopping, or running.

 Nick Seymour - Nick has been involved with the Harvard College PIH Engage team since 2014.
 He has studied medical education and referral systems in Mexico with PIH sister organization Compañeros En Salud and is part of a coalition of Boston area students and health professionals advocating for better healthcare for individuals experiencing homelessness.
 Nick has been trying to explore the city and improve his salsa moves (in vain), but nothing excites him more than working with other young people to support health as a human right.